 Measure Selection – A review of the rationale behind selecting appropriate independent / dependent variables is beyond the scope of this article but note that some measures incorporate the heavy lifting involved in making variable values homogeneous.
 Such measures inherently minimize the number of transformation rules needed from value to visual display (e.g., the value 4 = improvement = green background).

 For example, the Responder Index (RI) is designed to assess IgG4-RD activity across multiple organs and sites (14 plus optional other sites; e.g., skin, lungs, thyroid, etc.).
 Such diversity in measurement targets can lead to considerable data definition heterogeneity.
-However, the RI uses the same four dimensions to assess each organ/site and the variable values within each dimension have the same meaning (see below).
-By using a consistent definition across outcome targets, a single rule within each dimension can be used to convert values to a visual display.
+However, the RI uses the same four dimensions to assess each organ/site and the variable values within each dimension have the same meaning (see image below).
+By selecting a measure with a consistent definition across outcome targets, a single rule within each dimension can be used to convert values to a visual display.

 Display Attributes – Converting variable values to Display Attributes is an effective mechanism to help users quickly consume a large amount of data, particularly as compared to displaying just numbers.
 Using this technique, variable values are linked together with visual display attributes (e.g., shapes).
 Although a transformation of variable values is not always involved, this technique most frequently involves mapping discrete values onto display attributes.
 For example, transforming systolic blood pressure into three categories (e.g., high, normal, low) and mapping the categories to different icons.
 Some of the most common Display Attributes are: